savil/savil.github.com/_posts/2019-08-09-why-work-on-private-finance.md

 <a href="#" name="ref1">1.</a> [The Case for Electronic Cash, by Jerry Brito of Coin Center](https://www.youtube.com/watch?v=wmXDJpYF46E&fbclid=IwAR3tBKD1PRUK8qt32VaR1K2uuF36JqLVSVvwkiA_2_TO7Up_5881Xf_Z8Yc) points out how the NY Governor pressured financial institutions to not work with the NRA, and how this same tactic could be similarly used to prevent Planned Parenthood from operating in Alabama or Louisiana.

 <a href="#" name="ref2">2.</a> [We Should All Have Something to Hide, by Moxie Marlinspike](https://moxie.org/blog/we-should-all-have-something-to-hide/?fbclid=IwAR3rmU6-Xoa98ukebOKg8niK9-SkrGF3Mhvuw-mhHXpjCS5xTBCqYMDEF0g) demonstrates how gay rights could not have been advanced without people first breaking the law and engaging in gay relationships.
 Privacy is critical for being able to do this.

+<a href="#" name="ref3">3.</a> [The Philosophy of Money and Finance, by Stanford Encyclopedia of Philosophy](https://plato.stanford.edu/entries/money-finance/) gives a good outline of Finance's self-regarded role in society.